 The second Casino di Venezia, Ca’ Vendramin Calergi, offers 600 gaming machines and 28 table games – which makes it the third largest casino.
 Casino de la Vallée – Saint-Vincent Resort and Casino is the fourth largest Italian casino, with 512 gaming machines and 95 table games.

-With a figure of 37, Italian casinos are typically operated in a hotel or resort (or situated close to one) and offer a wide variety of gaming machines and table games including baccarat, blackjack, backgammon, European roulette, French roulette, gin rummy, bridge, Poker Teresina, American roulette, craps, roulette, Punto Banco, Chemin de Fer, 5 Card Stud poker, Caribbean Stud Poker, English roulette, Trente et Quarante, Fair roulette, Saint-Vincent poker (available in Saint Vincent Resort and Casino and Casino de la Vallée – St. Vincent), and Texas Hold’em.
+With a figure of 37, Italian casinos are typically operated in a hotel or resort (or situated close to one) and offer a wide variety of slot machines and table games including baccarat, blackjack, backgammon, European roulette, French roulette, gin rummy, bridge, Poker Teresina, American roulette, craps, roulette, Punto Banco, Chemin de Fer, 5 Card Stud poker, Caribbean Stud Poker, English roulette, Trente et Quarante, Fair roulette, Saint-Vincent poker (available in Saint Vincent Resort and Casino de la Vallée – St. Vincent), and Texas Hold’em.
 Tournaments are widely available for gin rummy, backgammon, bridge, and all poker games.

 In addition to the 38 casinos in Italy, there are seven hippodromes for horseracing and other pari-mutuel betting options.
 The majority of Italian gamblers do participate in this form of gambling, and the Palio di Siena is the most popular race in the country.
 It holds on July 2nd and August 16th every year in Siena.
 Additionally, players can wager on horse racing in the numerous sportsbooks available throughout the country.